BioSci Honors Program

 • Students need to find a research mentor and develop a project.
 The research project must have a biological focus, but could center on teaching, service, or outreach rather than more traditional biological research.

 • Once a research mentor is identified and a preliminary project description developed, the student should enroll in BSC 497.
-Here is the contract to enroll.
+Here is the BSC 497 contract to enroll.

 • The student completes BSC 497 during their first semester of research, involving 135+ hours of research, Moodle reflections, and a research proposal (3 cr, S/U).

-• Students enroll in BSC 498 during their second semester of research on their project (contract), involving 135+ hours of research, Moodle reflections, and a draft of their Honors thesis (3 cr, S/U).
+• Students enroll in BSC 498 during their second semester of research on their project (BSC 498 contract), involving 135+ hours of research, Moodle reflections, and a draft of their Honors thesis (3 cr, S/U).

-• After completing BSC 498, students will take BSC 499, the capstone course of the Biological Sciences Honors Program (1 cr, Graded).
+• After completing BSC 498, students will request enrollment in BSC 499 when they are ready.
+BSC 499 is the capstone course of the Biological Sciences Honors Program (1 cr, Graded).
+BSC 499 centers of science communication.
 In BSC 499, students will work on their presentation skills (in many formats) and finish revising their thesis.
 They will also present their scholarly work at a local, regional, or national symposium or conference.
 Students do not have to take this course immediately following BSC 498, but they must have completed BSC 498 prior to BSC 499 (e.g. they begin specific thesis revisions immediately in BSC 499).

 • Talk to your academic advisor about how these courses can be used to fulfill Major requirements.